Questions & Answers

 How Will I Know What The Price Will Be For All The Different Materials?

 If possible, get budget pricing from your fabricator.
 If you do not have a fabricator it not a problem.
-We have a grouping list ranked from A to E and a Premium Group that will indicate if the material is Low, Medium, Upper End or Premium
+We have a grouping list ranked from 1 to 6.

 Is Granite Durable?